A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Supporting Results

 \subsection{Independent-measurements reduction of sequential teams under a new probability measure}

-Following Witsenhausen \cite{wit88}, as reviewed in \cite[Section 3.7]{YukselBasarBook}, we say that two information structures are equivalent if: (i) The policy spaces are equivalent/isomorphic in the loose sense that policies under one information structure are realizable under the other information structure, (ii) the costs achieved under equivalent policies are identical almost surely, and (iii) if there are constraints in the admissible policies, the isomorphism among the policy spaces preserves the constraint conditions.
+Following Witsenhausen \cite[Eqn (4.2)]{wit88}, as reviewed in \cite[Section 3.7]{YukselBasarBook}, we say that two information structures are equivalent if: (i) The policy spaces are equivalent/isomorphic in the sense that policies under one information structure are realizable under the other information structure, (ii) the costs achieved under equivalent policies are identical almost surely, and (iii) if there are constraints in the admissible policies, the isomorphism among the policy spaces preserves the constraint conditions.

 A large class of sequential team problems admit an equivalent information structure which is static.
-This is called the {\it static reduction} of an information structure.
+This is called the {\it static reduction} of a dynamic team problem.
 For the analysis of our paper, we need to go beyond a static reduction, and we will need to make the measurements independent of each other as well as $\omega_0$.
 This is not possible for every team which admits a static reduction, for example quasi-classical team problems with LQG models \cite{HoChu} do not admit such a further reduction, since the measurements are partially nested.
+Witsenhausen refers to such an information structure as {\it independent static} in \cite[Section 4.2(e)]{wit88}.

 Consider now (a static or a dynamic) team setting according to the intrinsic model where each DM $t$ measures $y^t=g_t(\omega_0,\omega_t,y^1,\ldots,y^{t-1},u^1,\ldots,u^{t-1})$, and the decisions are generated by $u^t=\gamma^t(y^t)$, with $1 \leq t \leq N$.
 Here $\omega_0,\omega_1,\cdots,\omega_N$ are primitive (exogenous) variables.
 We will indeed, for every $1 \leq n \leq N$, view the relation as a (controlled) stochastic kernel (to be defined later), and through standard stochastic realization results (see \cite[Lemma 1.2]{gihman2012controlled} or \cite[Lemma 3.1]{BorkarRealization}), we can represent this kernel in a functional form through $y^n=g_n(\omega_0,\omega_n,y^1,y^2,\cdots,y^{n-1},u^1,u^2,\cdots,u^{n-1})$ for some independent $\omega_n$ and measurable $g_n$.